gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

 .. admonition:: Tasks

     #.
-Adjust the code to restrict the possible x and y values to the cnetral 3 x 3 square, while showing 3 random pixels at a time.
+Adjust the code to restrict the possible x and y values to the central 3 x 3 square, while showing 3 random pixels at a time.

     .. dropdown::
             :icon: codescan